dat3startcode/dat3-startcode/README.md

   - `URL_FOR_YOUR_DROPLET/rest-jpa-devops-starter/api/xxx/count` (This queries the database)

 ### ADD CI-control to your project and let Maven deploy, when the project BUILDS and all tests are GREEN

-## Make a small change WITHOUT BREAKING ANYTHING and veryfy that
 - Login to travis using Github, and select your project on the dashboard
 - Click "More options" and select "settings"
 - Create two Environment Variables with names and values as sketched below (must be done in two steps);